seven-of-eleven/Lenovo-ThinkPad-X1C7-OC-Hackintosh/README.md

 <summary><strong>VoltageShift undervolt</strong></summary>
 <br>

-It is possible to use VoltageShift from the EFI folder instead of disabling SIP.
+It is possible to use VoltageShift directly from the EFI folder instead of disabling SIP.
 You need to use specific version provided in the Other folder.

 ```diff
 !
 If you want to use this feature, enable it in config.plist